lamarios/Senang-Launcher/README.md

 ./submodules/flutter/bin/dart run tools/setup_git_hooks.dart
 ```

-or using nix that will handle all the above plus starting a working invidious instance with user
+or using nix that will handle all the above.
-test and password test.

 ```
 nix-shell